 Structure — Immerse | Empathise | Ideate | Focus

 [Our original framework was structured ‘Inspire, Diverge’, Converge’]

 A framework for workshops

 When your workshop revolves around solutions to a problem, you need to provide a strong platform for ideation.
-We use a basic framework that helps those ideas develop, no matter whether this occurs in a 2 hour workshop or across a week.
+We use a basic framework that helps those ideas develop, no matter whether this occurs in a short, single workshop or across a week.
 Any ideation goes through the rigour of each stage of this process.

 This isn’t necessarily about doing all of this work yourself.
 Other people in your organisation may already have understanding or experience of the problem.
 Utilise their knowledge.
 Explain the problem, the goal and see what they can contribute.
 The more you collate here, the wider the understanding the group will have of the problem.
 Sharing this knowledge between the group creates a stronger alignment of purpose.

 Try and provide rich inspiration that will spark ideas.
 This might be looking at competitors solutions or comparators from unrelated industries.